databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/mlops-setup.md

 ## Create a hosted Git repo
 Create a hosted Git repo to store project code, if you haven't already done so.
-From within the project directory, initialize git and add your hosted Git repo as a remote:
+From within the project directory, initialize Git and add your hosted Git repo as a remote:
 ```
 git init --initial-branch={{cookiecutter.default_branch}}
 ```